The top 10 mobile games of summer 2026 on Android and iOS

 Some games that almost made it into the top and deserve a look:

-• Silver Palace — RPG roguelike released in early June.
+• Silver Palace - RPG roguelike released at the beginning of June.
 Short runs, loot, replayability.

 • UnGodly — Roguelike action brutal, dark aesthetic, addictive gameplay.
 The new Hades mobile?